International Centre for Migration Policy Dialogue (ICMPD) – Migration Reporting Fellowship for the Pakistani media

 This project was enhanced with a month-long online training course in June 2021, for 21 journalists from across Pakistani media and which was followed by mentoring and a grants scheme facilitated by the ICMPD.
 Journalists from the following media took part: Pakistan TV, Geo TV, Dawn, Current, Samaa, Naya Daur and Tribal News Network.

-These guidelines are now available as infographics English and Urdu.
+These guidelines are now available as infographics in both English and Urdu.
 They have been produced in partnership with the ICMPD and the Migrant Resource Centre, with funding from the European Union and the German Federal Foreign Office.
 Download the infographics for use in your newsroom.

 Migration Reporting Guidelines for the Pakistani media